TimSchneider42/active-perception-gym/doc/ImageClassification.md

 ## Prediction Space

-The prediction is a $K$-dimensional `np.ndarray` containing the logits of the agent's prediction w.r.t. the class label.
+The prediction is a $K$-element `np.ndarray` containing the logits of the agent's prediction w.r.t. the class label.

 ## Prediction Target Space